se4ai/se4ai.github.io/index.md

 ---

-As AI tools get used more and more, ti is vitally important to have an ethical perspective on AI tool development.
+As AI tools get used more and more, it is vitally important to have an ethical perspective on AI tool development.
 We assert that
 it is the ethical duty of anyone building software   to produce tools  that conform to accepted ethical standards.